RobotecAI/ros2cs/README.md

 - Foxy
 - Galactic

-Ros2cs libraries can be built in two flavors:
+On Windows, ros2cs libraries can be built in two flavors:
 - standalone (no ROS2 installation required on target machine, e.g. your Unity3D simulation server).
 All required dependencies are installed and can be used e.g. as a complete set of Unity3D plugins.
 - overlay (assuming existing (supported) ROS2 installation on target machine).
 Only ros2cs libraries and generated messages are installed.